ibm-cloud-docs/Cloudant/offerings/learning-center.md

 When adding documents to a partitioned database you must supply a document _id - (there are no auto-generated document _ids).
 A document _id has two parts, separated by a colon character:

-the partition key - a string which defines on which partition to store the document. a document key - a string that uniquely identifies a document within the partition.
+The partition key - a string which defines on which partition to store the document.
+A document key - a string that uniquely identifies a document within the partition.
-In the top example a book is being added into the book partition of the products database.
+In the top example, a book is being added into the book partition of the products database.

 Then another document is being added into the dvd partition and a third into the household partition.